Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 And, you want to make sure that you’re getting live organisms with your dose.

 This means a high dosage per strain ratio.
 It means quality control facilities.
-3rd-party testing on dosages.
+3rd party testing on dosages.
 Dark-colored/opaque bottles.
 It means refrigerating your bottles.
 It means choosing brands that assure delivery of live bacteria past your stomach acid.
-I’ll use Microbiome Labs and probiotics like Tri-Spore Probiotics + S. boulardii and SporeBoost IG, for small intestine support, and TrubifidoPRO for my go-to large intestine support.
+I personally use Microbiome Labs and Master Supplements products for these reasons.

 Insights on Spore Probiotics (Soil-based organisms)